 We are very aware that all children are unique and therefore learn at different paces.

-We have a reading team comprising of our Literacy lead, our phonics lead and six members of our support staff.
-This team oversees the development of phonics and reading and ensures all children who may need additional support are identified early.
-This team then deliver high quality interventions that enable children to make rapid progress and narrow any gaps between themselves and their peers.
+Teachers ensure all children who may need additional support are identified early.
+Support staff deliver high quality interventions that enable children to make rapid progress and narrow any gaps between themselves and their peers.